Hekstra-Lab/dw-examples/pyp_test_fraction/README.md

 # PYP

 This folder contains instructions and scripts for processing a time-resolved photactive yellow protein (PYP) dataset.
-Here, we
+As in the [main PYP example](../pyp/README.md), we
 1. run `careless` with a bivariate prior, for many values of the double-Wilson `r` parameter, and then
 2. inspect merging statistics and time-resolved differences.